(Please also check the Terms and Conditions)

 Example of permitted promotional use: the use of a photo in an article about Rotterdam in a corporate magazine published by, for example, a housing corporation, a hotel or an event organiser on a corporate website, in a brochure, or in an (e-) newsletter.

-Example of prohibited direct product or service promotion: the use of a photo by, for example, a housing corporation, a hotel, or an event organiser in an advertisement, advertorial, or commercial that is intended to promote or sell a house, construction project (housing corporation), rooms, overnight stays, hotel or other travel package deals, parties, or tickets (event organiser).
+Example of prohibited direct product or service promotion: the use of a photo by, for example, a housing corporation, a hotel, or an event organiser in an advertisement, advertorial, commercial or product/project brochure that is intended to promote or sell a house, construction project (housing corporation), rooms, overnight stays, hotel or other travel package deals, parties, or tickets (event organiser).

 Example of prohibited merchandising: the use of a photo on, for example, a T-shirt, mug, flag, calendar, or other product that is sold in the open market.